paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Stacks & Queues c7d2cad790be4a61bac42c8718e031fd.md

 Often implemented as a linked list to give the above operations a time complexity of O(1)

-> The last-in, first-out semantics of a stack make it very useful for creating **reverse iterators** for sequences which are **stored in a way that would make it difficult or impossible to step back from a given element**.
+> The last-in, first-out semantics of a stack makes it very useful for creating **reverse iterators** for sequences that are **stored in a way that would make it difficult or impossible to step back from a given element**.
 >

 Some of the problems require you to implement your own stack class; for others, use the built-in list-type.

 - s.append(e) pushes an element onto the stack.
 Not much can go wrong with a call to push.
-- s[-1] will retrieve, but does not remove, the element at the top of the stack.
+- s[-1] will retrieve but does not remove, the element at the top of the stack.
 - s.pop(0) will remove and return the element at the top of the stack.
 - len(s) == 0 tests if the stack is empty.